 Get ready to unleash your creativity and engineering skills in the "Soar to Success" Water Bottle Rocket Competition!
 The Water Bottle Rocket Competition helps familiarize students with the fundamental principles of engineering and design.
 SECME student teams will design and manufacture a Water Bottle Rocket using a clear two-liter bottle.
 The rocket must be propelled only by water and air.
-The winning rocket will have the greatest hangtime (maximum amount of time spent in the air) as measured in seconds.
+NEW!
+For this year's challenge, the winning rocket will have the highest apogee (peak height) in meters, as measured by a clinometer.